Floating Licenses

 Overview¶

-- Optionally edit the configuration file
+- (Optional) Customize the configuration file.

-- Activate the server with your Product Key
+- Run the server

 Where to find TurboActivate.dat file¶